DiouxX/try_git/README.md

 # try_git
-it's just to begin and test github
+it's just to begin and test github and it's fun